 How to use Face ID on an iPhone

 If setting up Face ID on your iPhone is easy, using it is even easier.
-Simply raise or tap to wake your iPhone.
-Next, look at your iPhone.
-You’ll see the little padlock icon unlock.
-When this happens, swipe up from the bottom of the screen to open your iPhone.
+Raise or tap to wake your iPhone, and then simply look at it.
+Once the phone recognizes your face and the little padlock icon unlocks, swipe up from the bottom of the screen to load the Home screen.

 With Face ID enabled for App Store purchases, you'll be prompted to double-tap the iPhone's Side button when buying apps.
-This will then activate Face ID, which will require you to look at your iPhone.
-The same goes for purchases made using Apple Pay, although in this case, you'll have to hold your iPhone close to the payment terminal after using Face ID.
+This will then activate Face ID, which requires you to look at your iPhone.
+The same goes for purchases made using Apple Pay, although in this case, you'll have to hold your iPhone close to a store payment terminal after using Face ID.

 If you want to use Face ID for making purchases and auto-filling passwords, do the following to make sure Face ID is enabled for these tasks.